top of page

 -

 Level 1 coach/volunteer?
 YES YOU CAN DO THIS!Our greatest need as a team is for parents to become Level 1 Coaches/Volunteers.
 Don't worry you don't need to do any actual coaching and you don't need to be an avid biker!
 Level 1 coaches (I prefer to use the term "volunteers") are crucial to the success of our team.
 Level 1 volunteers help out the team in many ways: At skills practices you will be there to help keep kids safe and having fun.
 You might be great at pumping kids up by cheering them on, giving them high-fives, and participating in games.
 You can model a growth mindset by trying the skills yourself.
 You don't have to coach kids on how to bike (unless you want to), you just have to be there to help the Level 2 and 3 coaches maintain a safe and fun environment.
 On adventure rides you will ride at the back of a group of riders to make sure we don't lose any one and to be there in case there is an accident or bike malfunction.
 You will always be with a Level 2 or 3 coach who will lead the ride and you will be in radio contact (or using an app) to communicate if a rider or you need support.
 You will also only go on trails that you are comfortable with.
 At races you will be able to pre-ride the course with the team!
 This is awesome because every course is unique and you can only ride it if you are a certified NICA coach.
 You will again be paired with Level 2 or 3 coaches and ride at the back of a group just like adventure rides.
 At races you will also be able to help riders by handing them water and/or food in the FeedZone.
 Only High School riders have a FeedZone.
 We need Level 1 coaches for this role and it is great for someone who wants to help, but doesn't want to get on a bike.
 How do I become a Level 1 Coach/Volunteer?
 Reach out to the head coach and let them know you are interested.
 They will send you an invite to begin the certification process.
 The certification process involves you taking a few on-line courses about safety and the NICA philosophy (takes about 2-3 hours).
 You will pay a small fee to get your coach license (the team will reimburse this fee if you like).
 Why should I become a Level 1 Coach/Volunteer?
 The team needs you!
 Our riders need you!
 It's super fun!
 You get to mountain bike.
 It might not seem like it at first, but as kids see you ride more and develop your skills you will build up some serious cred and respect!
-You can win cool stuff!
-There will be giveaways for all Level 1 Coaches who are fully registered by the start of the season.
-And at the end of the season all Level 1 Coaches who participate in 12 or more events will be entered into a drawing to win some awesome prizes (team swag, a voucher to waive team fees for their rider the next season, and other cool stuff!)

 -